QIWI-API/payments-docs/payments_en.html.md

 The **Protocol** supports card payment tokens.
 It allows you to save customer's card data in encrypted payment token and use it for recurring payments.

+## Payment Token Issue {#token_issue}

 By default, card payment token issue in the protocol is disabled.
 Contact your personal support manager to enable this option.

-To use payment tokens, you need to register two [site identifiers](#test_mode) and get two API tokens: first (with 3DS support, as a rule) for [payment token issue](#token_issue), second for [payments](#token_pay) by card payment token.

-## Payment Token Issue {#token_issue}

-To issue payment card token, use identifiers (`siteId`, API token) of the site registered for payment tokens issue.

 <aside class="warning">In case of the customer's 3DS authentication, the payment token is issued only after successful payment authorization by the issuer.</aside>